 The practical takeaway most people miss

 From my experience, the real benefit is not treatment but support.
-Steam rooms work better when nasal congestion and sinus pressure29 are the main problems.
+Steam rooms work better when nasal congestion and sinus pressure are the main problems.
 Moist heat helps loosen mucus and makes breathing feel easier for a short time.
 Saunas work better when body aches, stiffness, or mental fatigue dominate.
 Dry heat helps the body relax and improves comfort.

 Problems start when expectations are wrong.
 Using heat too long, at high temperatures, or during fever can increase stress on the body.
 Dehydration and exhaustion can slow recovery instead of helping it.
 Heat should always follow the body’s condition, not personal habit.

 In wellness projects and product design, this distinction matters.
-At Holie, we often advise clients to match sauna and steam room use30 with user scenarios, not trends.
+At Holie, we often advise clients to match sauna and steam room use with user scenarios, not trends.
 When heat is treated as a comfort tool, it adds value.
 When it is treated as a cure, disappointment follows.

 Conclusion